justvr/balkan-bread/src/pages/blog/13-02-2022-knocking-on-the-table/index.en.md

 As a sound signal to prepare.
 Tasks are delegated, it's time to work.

-But let’s take the coffee first.
+But let’s grab a coffee first.